ethereum/go-ethereum/docs/_getting-started/dev-mode.md

 ## Connect Remix to Geth

-With geth now running, open <http://remix.ethereum.org> (Yes, use `http` when connecting to your local machine).
+With geth now running, open <https://remix.ethereum.org>.
 Compile the contract as normal, but when you deploy and run a contract, select _Web3 Provider_ from the _Environment_ dropdown, and add "http://127.0.0.1:8545" to the popup box.
 Click _Deploy_, and interact with the contract.
 You should see contract creation, mining, and transaction activity.